Ludii Game Logic Guide: Play Rules

 The ludeme (avoidStoredState ...) is twinned with the ludeme (remember State).
 When (remember State) is called, the current state is stored and when (avoidStoredState ...) encapsulates a Moves ludeme, all moves reaching the state stored in applying it is removed from the list of moves computed.

 The ludeme (do ...) can be used in two manners.
-The first one is to apply a set of Moves before to apply another one.
+The first one is to apply a set of Moves before to apply another one, then if the moves corresponding to the next part is not empty, the corresponding moves are returned.
 In the following example, all the dice are rolled before to compute the moves of each piece. \begin{boxex} \begin{ludii} (do (roll) next:(forEach Piece) ) \end{ludii} \end{boxex}

 The second manner is to compute a set of moves, then to filter them according to some conditions on the state reached.
 On the following example, all the moves of each piece are computed and all the ones reaching a state where all the pieces of the next player are removed from the list of moves returning by the ludeme (do ...). \begin{boxex} \begin{ludii} (do (forEach Piece) ifAfterwards:(!= 0 (count Sites occupied by:Next)) ) \end{ludii} \end{boxex}